 HOUSEHOLD HAZARDS FOR PEOPLE WITH COPD (AND THE REST OF US)

 Dust, fumes, germs, and other irritants.
-Smoking poses an enormous threat to the lungs of people with chronic obstructive pulmonary disease (COPD) - and no wonder.
+Smoking poses an enormous threat to the lungs of people with chronic obstructive pulmonary disease (COPD) and no wonder.
 Tobacco smoke contains more than 4,000 chemicals, including 43 that are known to cause cancer.
 Outdoor air pollution is another significant threat.
-Many homes harbor dust, fumes, germs, and other irritants that aggravate COPD symptoms like wheezing, coughing, shortness of breath, and chest tightness.
-The risks are especially high in the 20% of COPD sufferers who also have allergies.
-A Nature’s Sunshine Boomerang air purifier can help clear the air of particulates and kill particulates on home surfaces.
+Many homes harbor dust, fumes, germs and other irritants that aggravate COPD symptoms like wheezing, coughing, shortness of breath and chest tightness.
+The risks are especially high in the 20% of COPD sufferers who have allergies.